danstruble/INST377_HomeCheck/README.md

 ### Known Bugs

-1. The map doesn't respond when an address that isn't in the Prince George's County House Inspection Violation Database is entered.
+1. The Prince George's County API only provides 1000 rows of data when using SODA API and this limitation causes an issue that the map doesn't respond when an address that isn't in the 1000 rows of data is entered.
 2. Sometimes searching for an address takes longer than usual.

 ### Future Roadmap

-1. Add a response object that indicates if the search was sucessful or not.
+1. Work with the Prince George's County to either request full access to the database or Create local or online database tha can store all the data.
-2. Add a loader when searching for the address to help users that it's working.
+2. Add a response object that indicates if the search was sucessful or not.
-3. Create local or online database tha can store all the data.
+3. Add a loader when searching for the address to help users that it's working.
-5. Incorporate more data from other counties, then expanding to other states.
+4. Incorporate more data from other counties, then expanding to other states.
-4. Implement interface for discussion that can help connect buyers and renters with the updates that a home may have.
+5. Implement interface for discussion that can help connect buyers and renters with the updates that a home may have.